hashicorp/vscode-terraform/DEVELOPMENT.md

 > `npm test:unit`
 ```

-To run the `integration tests` from the command-line without any configuration, close any open VSCode windows and run `npm test`.
+To run the `integration tests` from the command-line without any configuration, run `npm test`.
 By default, `npm test` will test against VS Code Stable.
 If you want to test against a different VS Code version, or if you want to have VS Code remain open, use an environment variable to indicate which version of VS Code to test against:

 ```bash
 # VS Code Stable is open, use Insiders: